Medical/Professional Relations

 By accepting the signed authorization, you are helping to speed up the application process, which can result in patients getting quicker access to cash benefits and medical insurance coverage under Medicare and Medicaid, which in turn may decrease the number of uninsured and underinsured patients you serve.

-paper (pen and ink signatures) process, so you will continue to see traditional pen-and-ink signed 827s.
+In addition to these processes for signing authorizations, we will continue with the paper (pen and ink signatures) process, so you will continue to see traditional pen-and-ink signed 827s.

 I am filing a disability appeal.
 How does this affect me?

-If you are an adult filing a disability appeal on your own behalf, once you have read the SSA-827 and intend to authorize disclosure to Social Security, you will have the opportunity to sign the form more efficiently as part of your disability appeal, whether you are filing over the telephone, in person, or online.
-If you are filing an appeal in connection with a claim for childhood disability benefits, you may now have the opportunity to sign the SSA-827 more efficiently whether you are filing over the telephone or in person.
+If you are filing a disability appeal, once you have read the SSA-827 and intend to authorize disclosure to Social Security, you will have the opportunity to sign the form more efficiently as part of your disability appeal, whether you are filing over the telephone, in person, or online.

-By signing the SSA-827 using one of our new processes, you will not have to print, sign, and mail (or deliver) a paper copy of the form to a Social Security office.
+By signing the SSA-827 using one of our processes, you will not have to print, sign, and mail (or deliver) a paper copy of the form to a Social Security office.
 This means that we can begin processing your disability appeal sooner.

 Frequently Asked Questions regarding the Signature Processes